Frequently Asked Questions.

-From 6 April 2017, the Home Office require those applying to come to the UK under Tier 2 to work in certain occupations (including doctors and dentists in training), and their adult dependants, to produce a criminal record certificate from any country in which they have been resident for 12 months or more, consecutively or cumulatively, in the previous 10 years, aged 18 or over.
+The Home Office requires those applying to come to the UK as a Skilled Worker doctor or dentist in training, and their adult dependants, aged 18 or over, to produce a criminal record certificate from any country in which they have been present for 12 months or more, consecutively or cumulatively, in the previous 10 years.

-If you are successful in being appointed to a training programme in the UK, and require Tier 2 sponsorship, you will be required to provide the criminal record certificate to the Home Office when you make your visa application.
-As it can take some time to obtain a criminal record certificate, it may be helpful for you to begin the process of seeking certificates, if required, at the earliest opportunity.
-Please note that this is for entry clearance applications only so will only be applicable if you are applying outside the UK.
-All applicants will need to satisfy any DBS checks carried out by their employing Trust.
+If you are successful in being appointed to a training programme in the UK, and require Skilled Worker sponsorship, you will be required to provide the criminal record certificate to the Home Office when you make your visa application.
+As it can take some time to obtain a criminal record certificate, you should begin the process of seeking certificates, if required, at the earliest opportunity.
+Please note, that this is for entry clearance applications only, so will only be applicable if you are applying from outside the UK.
+You do not require a Criminal Record if you already have UK entry clearance.

-Details of how to obtain such a check from the relevant authorities abroad is available on the Home Office website at: https://www.gov.uk/government/publications/criminal-records-checks-for-overseas-applicants
+Details of how to obtain such a check from the relevant authorities abroad is available on the Home Office website.

-What are the next steps once the Home Office approves/issues a Tier 2 visa?
+What are the next steps once the Home Office approves/issues a visa?

-What happens if the Home Office refuses a Tier 2 visa application?
+What happens if the Home Office refuses a visa application?